alexminnaar/alexminnaar.github.io/_posts/2017-05-22-EM-Algorithm-and-Mixture-of-Gaussians-Clustering.md

 categories:
 ---

-This post is about the Gaussian mixture model which is a probabilistic model with hidden variables and the EM algorithm which is the algorithm used to compute the maximum likelihood estimate of its parameters.
+This post is about the Gaussian mixture model which is a generative probabilistic model with hidden variables and the EM algorithm which is the algorithm used to compute the maximum likelihood estimate of its parameters.

 <h2><font size="5">The Gaussian Mixture Model</font></h2>